Much is written or shown in the news about Benedict's pontificate, so I shall mention two details that impressed me.

 When Joseph was elected pope on April 19, 2005, he suddenly became "Bishop of Rome, Successor of the Prince of the Apostles, Vicar of Christ on earth, Supreme Pontiff of the Universal Church, Primate of Italy, Patriarch of the Occident, Sovereign of the Vatican State and Servant of the Servants of God."

 As a "simple" worker in the vineyard of the Lord, he felt "hit" but rejected the idea of refusing the election, "If He charges me with it, He must also help me with it."
-Nevertheless, later he complained, "If normal bishops are to stop at 75, then you can't have the bishop of Rome start at 78."
+Nevertheless, later, he complained, "If normal bishops are to stop at 75, then you can't have the bishop of Rome start at 78."

-The official reason for Benedict's retirement was his physical and mental decay, although I think he was simply tired of fighting the windmill wings of the Vatican hierarchy and bureaucracy.
+The official reason for Benedict's retirement was his physical and mental decay, although he was simply tired of fighting the windmill wings of the Vatican hierarchy and bureaucracy.
 Had he a lack of knowledge of human nature, and was he a victim of dubious advisors?
 He admitted that he had repeatedly recognized too late "that there are also lousy fish in Peter's net."

 Benedict's opus magnum at the Herder publisher |